GNFAC Avalanche Advisory for Sat Feb 25, 2017

 Good Morning.
-This is Mark Staples with the Gallatin National Forest Avalanche Advisory issued on Friday, March 7 at 7:30 a.m.
-Grizzly Outfitters, in partnership with the Friends of the Avalanche Center, sponsors today’s advisory.
+This is Alex Marienthal with the Gallatin National Forest Avalanche Advisory issued on Saturday, February 25th at 7:00 a.m.
+Today’s advisory is sponsored by Bridger Bowl and Alpine Orthopedics.
 This advisory does not apply to operating ski areas.

 At 6 a.m. the Bridger Range has received 24” of classic cold smoke powder since yesterday morning, while the rest of the advisory area got 2-3” of low density snow.
 Temperatures range from below zero to low teens F. Yesterday, wind shifted from an easterly direction to west-southwest at 5-15 mph.
 Today, wind will be westerly at 20-30 mph with temperatures in the single digits to low teens F. By tomorrow morning the mountains will get another 2-4” of low density snow.

 The prayers of Bridger skiers have been answered at once as the Bridger Range got dusted with 2 feet of cold smoke powder last night.
 This new snow equals 0.5” of snow water equivalent (SWE) which is a small addition of weight to a generally stable snowpack.
 Westerly winds will increase today, and wind of any speed will drift the fluffy new snow into slabs that are easy to trigger or could avalanche naturally.
 Wind slabs could grow more than 3-4 feet thick near ridgelines, and recently wind-loaded slopes should be avoided.